 Culture and Identity Envoy Project

 The Culture and Identity Envoy Program takes advantage of the existing programming at Temple Rome in order to enhance its current diversity initiatives.
 The program is designed to support its participants during their time abroad and produce additional resources for students from communities that have encountered particular challenges in Rome, including ethnic and racial minority students, LGBTQIA+ students, first generation students, students with high financial need, and students with disabilities.
-Participants in the Envoy Project cultivate an understanding of the lived experiences of historically marginalized people in a global context through cultural immersion experiences coordinated by Temple Rome staff, group discussions, and through the creation of blog posts and videos.
 Themes explored throughout the program include identity, social justice, leadership, advocacy and change.
-Selected participants are paid for their blog post and video contributions upon the completion of the program, and all students (Temple and non-Temple alike) are invited to apply before beginning the semester abroad.
+Selected participants are paid for their blog post and video contributions upon the completion of the program, and all students (Temple and non-Temple alike) are invited to apply before their semester begins.